TomShirley/kavm/installation/setup-api-and-microsite/build-sample-ui.md

 # Build the sample Angular app's docker image and push it into ecr

-Here are the steps on how you would build the sample Angular app and push the docker image to an ecr registry so that your k8s local cluster can deploy the app via flux.
+Steps below walk you through building the sample Angular app and pushing the docker image to an aws ecr registry so that your k8s local cluster can deploy the app via flux.

-Pull down the ref-ng-ui repo from github: `ref-ng-ui`
+First off, clone the ref-net-core-api repo from github: [tomshirley/ref-ng-ui](https://github.com/TomShirley/ref-ng-ui)

-Under the `tools\docker-ng`  folder, there's a Dockerfile that can run angular commands within a container.
-You can obvisouly run angular cli on your windows terminal without running the commands inside a docker container, but I find this approach more consistent once you want to setup a CI pipeline in an external app like team-city, circleCi.

 ## Pre-reqs